maelfabien/NLP_Summer_School-2021_Speech_Demo/README.md

 ## An introduction to speech-based technologies for Natural Language Processing applications

 This repository contains the code for the workshop given at the Mexican NLP Summer School.
+The link to the slides is [here](https://docs.google.com/presentation/d/1bXqvxy0KQnI3AhsncHj_26p1WdE-UKErplUBJ5BBANI/edit?usp=sharing).

 ### How to install